COSD-PANDA/datasd_council_report_2017/main/exec_summary.md

 ### Continue data release

 Our data inventory currently has hundreds of high-quality datasets, and we expect it to grow as we automate ways to find data across the City.
-We have until 2020 to publish on the portal all high-value public datasets.
+The City has until 2020 to publish on the portal all high-value public datasets.
 If a dataset cannot be published, a full explanation will be included in our compliance plan.

 ### Maintain portal stability